 In the spring of 1944 Donnelly made the Cardinals roster out of spring training.
 With the pitching staff limited by World War II, Donnelly’s 4-F draft status[xii] gave him the opportunity to pitch in the major leagues after nine years in the minors.
 Donnelly was known for having a good fastball and curve but erratic control.
 His minor-league statistics support that reputation with a large number of strikeouts, walks, and wild pitches.
 A starter through most of his minor-league career, he worked out of the bullpen for the Cardinals in 1944, appearing in 27 games with only four starts.
 He pitched well and completed the year with two wins, one loss, and an ERA of 2.12 for the National League pennant winners.
 At the start of the World Series Donnelly was viewed as a limited relief pitcher but, given the opportunity, he pitched two scoreless innings in Game One and won the next one in relief.
 After the World Series he returned home to Olivia, where on the night of October 24 more than 1,000 people honored Donnelly at the Olivia Armory for his fine play in the World Series.[xiii]

 A solid spring training in 1945 earned Donnelly the opportunity to be a starting pitcher for the Cardinals.
 The Sporting News named him to its midseason All-Star team.
-After a good start, he completed the season with a record of 8 wins and 10 losses and a career high 23 starts.
+He completed the season with a record of 8 wins and 10 losses and a career high 23 starts.
 This included a one-hitter against the Philadelphia Phillies on June 27.

 In 1946 Donnelly went to spring training with hopes of being in the starting rotation; however, a strong postwar Cardinal pitching staff forced him to the bullpen for the start of the season.
 A sore arm limited his appearances, and during the All-Star break the Cardinals sold him to the Philadelphia Phillies for the $7,500 waiver price.[xiv]
-The Giants also put in a waiver claim on Donnelly, but the Phillies were awarded him due to their record.[xv]
+The Giants also put in a waiver claim on Donnelly, but the Phillies claim was accepted due to their worse record.[xv]
 He pitched well for the Phillies the remainder of the season, appearing in 12 games, including eight starts.